-Another traditional activity is to stroll the parks to admire Osmanthus flowers, which are usually in bloom during this season.
-These commonly gold flowers are extremely fragrant with a honey-like scent and are often used in desserts, herbal teas, and even to make alcohol.
-Since the Chinese name is pronounced like the word “precious”, the Chinese associate the Osmanthus tree and its flowers with prosperity and good fortune.
-Other popular activities during that time of the year include lantern decoration and puzzles.
-As such, the Chinese Garden at the Jardin botanique de Montréal showcases lanterns every year for the occasion.
+A traditional activity is to stroll the parks to admire Osmanthus flowers, which are usually in bloom during this season.
+These typically gold flowers are extremely fragrant with a honey-like scent; they are often used in desserts, herbal teas and to make alcohol.
+Since the Chinese name is pronounced like the word “precious”, the Osmanthus tree and its flowers are associated with prosperity and good fortune.
+Drinking Osmanthus wine is also common during the festival.

 If you work with Chinese clients, cultural adaptations are always greatly appreciated.
 Here are some ideas to incorporate this festival into your marketing plans: